-Y2Y is working with partner organizations to stop the $8.75-billion Site C dam on British Columbia’s Peace River.
+Y2Y continues to support partner organizations to stop the $8.75-billion Site C dam on British Columbia’s Peace River.

 Among other initiatives we have: